entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is 1.

+> - The coding of *Yipetalichthys* is 0.
+The coding of *Pauropetalichthys magnoculus*, *Ellopetalichthys scheii* should be revised from ? to 0.

 370. Metotic (otico-occipital) fissure: (0) absent; (1) present.

 > Schaeffer (1981); Janvier (1996); Coates & Sequeira (1998); Maisey (2001); Davis (2002); Brazeau (2009) ), Character 93; Davis *et al*.
 (2012), Character 97; Choo *et al*.
 (2017), Character 93.
 King *et al*.
 (2017), Character 55; Castiello (2018), Character 56; Zhu Y. *et al*.
 (2022), Character 374; Andreev *et al*.
 (2022), Character 168; Brazeau *et al*.
 (2023), Character 59.